 Having a subdomain is also useful for exploiting a company.
 If a website incorrectly scopes their cookies to all subdomains, you can hijack user sessions.
 This was the case with Origin, which scopes all of its cookies so that the subdomains of Origin.com can also read them.
 This means that we could send the link to the subdomain we took over (qa.oms.origin.com) to any logged-in Origin users and take full control over their account.

 Do they have a crossdomain.xml policy?
-It probably allows all subdomains (as demonstrated in our recent Black Hat talk).
+It probably allows all subdomains.
 You can then use Flash to hijack their account and steal sensitive account information.
-For example, if a financial institution made any of these mistakes, you could steal customer financial information or send money from a customer’s account.
+For example, if a financial institution made any of these mistakes, you could steal customer financial information or send money from a customer's account.

 The greater issue exposed by this attack is the challenge of trusting ephemeral resources.
 Organizations need to stay vigilant of who and what they are trusting, as things like cloud instances are subject to change.
 When that change happens, the trust placed in that asset could be reacquired by an attacker.